mblevins/trip-data/README.md

 ## Smugmug and eleventy processing

-See [smug-cli](https://github.com/mblevins/smug-cli), trip-data is used as a submodule there.
+See [smug-cli](https://github.com/mblevins/smug-cli), trip-data is used there as well